 Drifting Dunes was my forgotten image.
 Soon after making it, I dismissed it as a failure, and the negatives were deeply buried as my archives grew.

-Before giving up on it, I trimmed the edges of the contacts, taped them together, and framed the piece for my mother.
+Before giving up on this image, I trimmed the edges of the contact prints, taped them together, and framed the piece for my mother.
 She loved it.

 When finally I found them, I scanned them immediately and placed them end to end in Photoshop.
 I began to remember all I had forgotten about this image.

 Much changed while Drifting Dunes lay hidden.
 I no longer make contact prints in a darkroom.
-My ego no longer needs to make a statement about process.
-I now recognize this image as a touchstone, not a failure.
+My ego no longer needs to make statements about process.
+Still, I have cropped it to remove the overlap!

 “How do you make your pictures?